schoolofdevops/lab-setup/chef/cookbook/allpack/README.md

 **Imp:-**

-Inside recipes remote_file location resource  which tells where to store all packages, modify this path as per your requirements.
+Inside recipes remote_file location is menstioned which tells where to store all packages, modify this path as per your requirements.

 Its a windows resource for chef to modify default path to store installed packages.